wj-jason/utmist-gpu/README.md

 ```

 ## Resnet50 Example
 To try out the Resnet50 example, follow the above steps to spin up an instance.
-Copy the 3 `.py` files from `examples/resnet50/` to the instance, then run `main.py`.
+Copy the 3 `.py` files from `examples/resnet50/` to the instance, then `pip install librosa` and run `main.py`.
 You should be able to observe data being extracted into the instances temprorary filesystem (everything except `shared-dir/`), and a train/test session using Resnet50 on our dataset.

+Note thet all Lambda instances come with the [Lambda Stack](https://lambdalabs.com/lambda-stack-deep-learning-software) pre-installed.
+This is why we only need to install librosa.